-Dear Ms. McGuire
+Dear Ms. McGuire,

-As requested, we have reviewed the Staff Report agenda item 6-2 for the August 20, 2025 Planning Commission meeting in Antioch, California.
-The Staff Report includes a response to our letter dated July 12th, 2024, regarding our belief that the noise impact analysis for the Slatten Ranch Townhomes Project in Antioch, CA has the potential to create significant impacts from construction noise and construction vibration on the surrounding community that are peculiar to the Project.
+As requested, we have reviewed Staff Report agenda item 6-1 for the August 20, 2025 Planning Commission meeting in Antioch, California.
+The Staff Report includes a response to our letter dated July 12th, 2024, regarding our belief that the noise impact analysis for the Wildflower 2 Townhomes Project in Antioch, CA has the potential to create significant impacts from construction and operational noise as well as construction vibration on the surrounding community that are peculiar to the Project.